microsoft/jacdac/services/rolemanager.md

     }

 List all roles required by the current program. `device_id` and `service_idx` are `0` if role is unbound.
-The `role` can be empty string, when a service is required under no specific name.

 ## Events